WHAT ARE THE GOSPELS?

 The Illustration captures a scene from the Gospel of Matthew where Mary, sister of lazarus, anoints jesus feet with expensive perfume.
 Jesus says in Matthew 26:13, "wherever this gospel is proclaimed in the whole world, what she has done will also be told in memory of her.”

 The Gospel of Matthew is an amazing account of the life of Christ.
-It's goal is to prove that Jesus is the promised Jewish Messiah.
+It's goal is to prove that Jesus is the promised Jewish Messiah and King.

 The Gospel of Mark is a action-packed retelling of the Life of Christ.
 It's goal is to prove that Jesus is the Son of God.

-The Gospel of Luke is an highly detailed account of the Life of Christ.
-It's goal is to convey the humanity of Jesus.
+The Gospel of Luke is an detailed account of the life of Christ focusing on the humanity of Jesus and his encounters with ordinary people.

 The Gospel of John is different than the other gospels.
 While the other gospels tocus on Jesus's humanity, John focuses on Jesus's divinity.